s-hirano-ist/bookmark-links/README.md

 # Bookmark Links

-This script genrates bookmark links with a extention of `.url` for Windows.
+This library genrates bookmark links with a extention of `.url` for Windows.
 This may be useful if you want to open bookmark urls in [Powertoys Run](https://learn.microsoft.com/windows/powertoys/run).

 Input bookmark file should be exported from [Brave](https://brave.com/) browser.